wilsondesouza/wilsondesouza/README.md

 You can go know a little more about me and my projects on my [Website](https://portfolio-wilsondesouzas-projects.vercel.app/)

 Right now, I'm:
- - Looking for an opportunity as an internship or work
+ - Looking for an opportunity as an internship or a job.
  - Developing my own projects
  - Studying Artificial Intelligence, IoT and Blockchain